mulle-nat/mulle-project/README.md

 ![mulle-homebrew.iconset/icon_128x128-png](mulle-homebrew.iconset/icon_128x128.png)

-**mulle-homebrew** provides a convenience script to tag and release your project and publish it on a [homebrew](//brew.sh) tap.
+**mulle-homebrew** provides a convenience script to tag and release your [cmake](//cmake.org) based project and publish it on a [homebrew](//brew.sh) tap.
 It has been designed, so that it can be used with multiple forks.

 #### What the script does